LucaMalavolta/PyORBIT/docs/installation.md

 Again, I suggest to install the extra requirements following the instructions given above

-If you repent and you want to go back a previous version of  `PyORBIT`, just install with pip the desired version:
+If you repent and you want to go back to a previous version of  `PyORBIT`, just install the desired version with pip:

 ```{code} bash
  pip install pyorbit-package==10.0.0